Chapter 15

 Chapter Explanation

 The skilled practitioners of old were supremely subtle, supremely wondrous, supremely far-reaching, supremely penetrating — so profoundly deep that they could not be fathomed.
 Precisely because they could not be fathomed, we can only strain to describe them.
-They were cautious as the yu-beast crossing a winter river — proceeding with the utmost care.
-They were watchful as the you-beast descending from a tree, fearing the presence of people — full of the deepest apprehension.
+They were cautious as the yu-beast testing a winter river — proceeding with the utmost care.
+They were watchful as the you-beast descending from a tree, wary of the presence of people — full of the deepest apprehension.
 Grave as a guest in their reverence, without the least impertinence.
 Yielding as ice about to melt, without the least rigidity.
 Supremely solid, like unhewn wood in its unadorned simplicity.
 Supremely open, like a valley that receives all things.
 Supremely murky, like turbid water, concealing all brightness.
-And yet though they seemed turbid, they were in truth supremely clear.
-They simply did not take sharp discrimination as wisdom.
+And yet though they seemed turbid, they were in truth supremely clear — they simply did not take sharp discrimination as wisdom.
 The worldly, with their cleverness and self-assurance, may seem clear, but they are in truth turbid.
-Who can take what is turbid for what is clear, muddling along in honest simplicity, and wait for the stillness to bring slow clarity?
-Who can remain at peace for a long while, not acting rashly, and wait for the stillness to reach its limit and slowly give rise to life?
+Who can hold to turbidity rather than grasping at apparent clarity, muddling along in honest simplicity, and wait for stillness to bring slow clarity?
+Who can remain at peace for a long while, not acting rashly, and wait for that stillness to reach its limit and slowly give rise to life?
 Those who preserve this Dao do not seek fullness.
-Precisely because they do not seek fullness, they can endure in their worn state and do not rashly seek to be made new.
+Precisely because they do not seek fullness, they can wear thin without rashly seeking to be made new.

 Discourse

 The preceding chapter described the mystery of Dao — how it is without sound and without scent.
 This chapter describes the sages of antiquity who were one body with Dao — how they too were subtle and unfathomable.
 Yet when we strain to fathom the unfathomable, their vigilance and apprehension, their depth and breadth, their magnanimous tolerance, their humble self-restraint — these dimly reveal the first glimmers of abundant De.
-But such a bearing is not something one can learn in a rush.
-If one seeks the gateway to entering De, one must find contentment in the plain and tranquil, one must take no delight in the novel and exotic.
-One must be humble and lowly, never seeking fulfillment.
+But such a bearing is not something one can acquire in haste.
+If one seeks the gateway to entering De, one must find contentment in the plain and tranquil and take no delight in the novel and exotic.
+One must be humble and lowly, never seeking fullness.
 One must shed all entanglements, quietly nourishing clarity.
 One must be calm and steady, waiting for the heavenly impulse to stir of itself.
 Then one will naturally enter the realm of Dao.
-Yet when Laozi asks "Who can..." — I think it is because the people of the world are themselves rushing and scrambling, their hearts roiled by selfish desires, not a single moment free from the turmoil of fortune's currents.
+Yet when Laozi asks "Who can..." — I believe it is because the people of the world are themselves rushing and scrambling, their hearts roiled by selfish desires, not a single moment free from the turmoil of fortune's currents.
 And so there is, in his words, the sigh of one who finds no kindred spirit in all the world.